casper-network/docs-archive/technical-framework/block-storage/sharding.md

 accepted if at least a weight of `k` (out of the total `n`, hence the name) agree.
 To save on the number of contract calls (and avoid stuck proposals), each proposal has a time-to-live (TTL).
 The proposal must reach the threshold before the TTL or it will be defeated.
-There is only votes in favour of a proposal, not votes against, because not voting is considered equivalent to voting no. This saves on the number of calls to the contract which is needed because nay-sayers do not need to call the contract to give their opinion.
+There are only votes in favour of a proposal, not votes against, because not voting is considered equivalent to voting no.
+This saves on the number of calls to the contract because nay-sayers do not need to call the contract to give their opinion.
 We sketch the API of the KON contract below.

 ```javascript
 //weights are non-negative, whole numbers